Rui Patricio: Wolves keeper's head injury 'not as severe as first feared'

 Monitoring head injuries for 48 hours is crucial because some reactions can be delayed and even if Patricio shows no further symptoms, he will have to follow a staged return to play programme.

+Because of the international break, Wolves do not play again until Monday April 5, although Patricio has been named in Portugal's World Cup qualifying squad to face Azerbaijan, Serbia and Luxembourg alongside team-mates Ruben Neves, Joao Moutinho and Pedro Neto.

-Speaking immediately after last night's game, Wolves boss Nuno Espirito Santo said: "He's OK, he's conscious, totally conscious, he remembers what happened, he is aware, so the doctor tells me he's OK.
+Speaking immediately after Monday's game, Wolves boss Nuno Espirito Santo said: "He's OK, he's conscious, totally conscious, he remembers what happened, he is aware, so the doctor tells me he's OK.

 "All these situations when there's a concussion in the head gets all of us worried, but he's OK, so he's going to recover so everything's OK."